geerlingguy/ansible-role-kibana/README.md

 If Elasticsearch is protected by HTTP basic authentication, set the username and password so Kibana can connect.

+If you need to add any other option into kibana.yml (for example xpack.security), you can use:

+  kibana_config: {
+    xpack.security.enabled: true
+  }

 ## Dependencies

 None.